josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 ### [🌱 Persistence Is Information](./🌱_persistence_is_information.md)

+Examines:

-Examines what continued mobilisation communicates about:
+- what continued mobilisation communicates;

-- unresolved harm;
-- movement durability;
-- institutional legitimacy;
+- what persistence can and cannot establish;
-- political responsiveness;
+- how recurrence indicates failed political closure;
-- and the failure of existing channels to absorb public concern.
+- how mobilisation can be treated as evidence without being romanticised;
+- and why persistence requires inquiry rather than dismissal.

+This node defines the evidential claim.

 ### [🕊️ What Remains Unresolved](./🕊️_what_remains_unresolved.md)

+Maps the unresolved:

+- material;
+- legal;
+- political;
+- institutional;
+- democratic;
+- relational;
-Maps the material, legal, political, institutional, international, and human conditions that continue to sustain mobilisation.
+- and human conditions

+that continue to sustain mobilisation.

+This node defines the open field.

 ### [🥀 What Has Changed Since The Marches Began](./🥀_what_has_changed_since_the_marches_began.md)

 Tracks changes in:

 - Palestinian conditions;
+- law and diplomacy;
+- institutional response;
 - movement composition;
 - public demands;
-- institutional response;
+- tactics and targets;
 - media framing;
 - and public understanding.

+This node records movement within persistence.

 ### [🫒 Repetition Is Not Stagnation](./🫒_repetition_is_not_stagnation.md)

+Examines the:

+- expressive;
+- organisational;
+- instrumental;
+- commemorative;
+- educational;
+- and democratic

-Explains the work performed by repeated demonstrations, including:
+work performed by repeated demonstrations.

-- memory;
+It also examines:

-- recruitment;
+- exhaustion;
-- education;
+- ritualisation;
-- constituency building;
+- strategic drift;
-- grief maintenance;
+- declining leverage;
-- and democratic testing.
+- and the limits of repetition.

+This node asks what repetition is doing now.

 ### [⛓️‍💥 What Would Allow The Marches To End](./⛓️‍💥_what_would_allow_the_marches_to_end.md)

-Identifies the conditions under which mobilisation might:
+Distinguishes among:

+- resolution;
-- reduce;
+- partial progress;
-- transform;
+- strategic transformation;
-- move into other channels;
+- movement into other channels;
-- or become less necessary.
+- exhaustion;
+- coerced decline;
+- and loss of capacity.

+It identifies the conditions under which mobilisation might become less necessary without mistaking suppression for political settlement.

+This node examines legitimate closure.

 ---